Subscribe to our Gay Travel Newsletter here

 Transport yourself from Peru’s bustling colonial capital, through the charm and history of Cuzco, into the stunning Sacred Valley, and along the epic Inca Trail before arriving at UNESCO-listed Machu Picchu.
 There may be trekking involved, but we certainly won’t rough it.
 This all-gay hike features 3- and 4-star properties en route, with a few nights of ‘glamping’ thrown in—it’s sort of like camping, only with guides, porters and cooks pampering our tender souls.

 Hola!
 Welcome to Lima.
 Our adventure kicks off at 2PM with an important Group Meeting.
 You’ll meet your Group Leader, and fellow Out Adventures travellers, to talk about our upcoming adventure.
-We’ll then head for the historic centre of Lima for a walking tour that celebrates the city’s Spanish colonial architecture and then our included welcome dinner to sample the finest delicacies of this foodie capital.
-Finally, if you’re not too jet-lagged, we’ll then head out for some kick-off cocktails at a local gay bar.
+We’ll then head for the trendy historic neighbourhood of Barranco for a walking tour that explores the streets lined with traditional casonas (colonial-style houses).
+This charming area is also home to many artists, musicians, and writers.
+We’ll also make some stops in trendy Miraflores, taking in the seaside views along the “Malecon”, a six-mile strip of parks, gardens and green space along the cliffs overlooking the sea.
+Later in the evening we’ll reconvene for our included welcome dinner to sample the finest delicacies of this foodie capital.

 Today we rise bright and early for a flight to South America’s oldest continually-inhabited city, Cusco (also spelled Cuzco).
 After checking in to our centrally located boutique hotel, we’ll discover the Moon Temple and enjoy a picnic lunch.
 Then we’ll transfer back to the city-centre for an orientation walk, including a visit to the hyper-local San Pedro market.
 Later today, we’ll have a mandatory briefing regarding our upcoming gay hike.
 The evening is free, with an option to head for dinner as a group.